ezcatdb/molbiol_lung_corpus-guidelines/_event/Positive_regulation.md

 R1 part_of Arg1:T3 Arg2:T2
 ~~~

-Occasionally, other events, which could be the *Theme* for this Positive_regulation event, are abreviated in the sentences.
+Occasionally, other events, which could be the *Theme* for this Positive_regulation event, are abbreviated in the sentences.
 In such cases, molecular entities can be the *Theme* for this event.

 ~~~ ann
 No data are available as to whether IL-8 is elevated in sera of IPF patients.